softprops/fasttime/README.md

 #### ↔️ backends

-A common usecase for Fastly is proxying a set backend hosts referred to by name. `fasttime` supports providing multiple `-b | --backend` flags with values of the form `{backend}:{host}`.
+A common usecase for Fastly is proxying a set of backend hosts referred to by name. `fasttime` supports providing multiple `-b | --backend` flags with values of the form `{backend}:{host}`.
 By default, if you send a request to a backend that you have not mapped, a bad gateway response will be returned by the server.